-Also, Brady stated that the ROI for email marketing is nearly double that of mobile, social media and other digital marketing platforms.
-If you're concerned that your mobile friendliness won't be up to par come July, develop other marketing channels to boost your ROI while you work on redeveloping your site for mobile devices.
+Brady said return on investment for email marketing is nearly double that of mobile, social media and other digital marketing platforms.
+If you're concerned that your website isn't ranking well, develop other marketing channels to boost your ROI while you work on redeveloping your site for mobile devices.
 An omnichannel strategy isn't an alternative for a mobile-friendly website, though, in fact, it is part of the same effort.

-"Google's focus on mobile directly impacts brands' omnichannel marketing strategies, especially as millennials on average use 4.5 devices when interacting with a brand, forcing developers to continue focusing on the mobile experience," said Brady.
-"In the competitive e-commerce industry, marketers must continue providing consistent and personalized content across channels and ensure their content on these channels are built to run as fast and efficiently as possible."
+"Google's focus on mobile directly impacts brands' omnichannel marketing strategies, especially as millennials, on average, use 4.5 devices when interacting with a brand, forcing developers to continue focusing on the mobile experience," said Brady.
+"In the competitive e-commerce industry, marketers must continue providing consistent and personalized content across channels to ensure their content on these channels is built to run as fast and efficiently as possible."

 Mobile optimization is crucial to maintain or increase your SERP ranking.
 Loading time, design, font size, a mobile app and optimized content all play a role in boosting your ranking.
 Moreover, an optimized website for mobile devices can dovetail with your larger digital marketing strategy and support remarketing efforts.